philvarner/aws-os-connection/README.md

 Make sure that your AWS credentials are available to your env, for example you could set them in your ENV.

-You need a running AWS ES instance for the tests to run against.
+You need a running AWS OpenSearch instance for the tests to run against.
 Set the endpoint URL as the env `AWS_ES_ENDPOINT`.

 ```bash
 AWS_ES_ENDPOINT=https://xxxx.es.amazonaws.com yarn test